brienze1/crypto-robot-validator/README.md

 #### Client DB

 Client DB is the database that contains the client information and configuration needed to trigger the operations.
-For this DB, DynamoDB was chosen because it's cheaper.

 ##### Schema